-Nagura waterstones should also be saturated before you use them and a recommended method is to rub the flattening stone over the sharpening stone in a figure of 8 patterns.
-A course grit diamond honing stones can also be used to do the same thing.
+Nagura Waterstones should also be saturated before you use them and a recommended method is to rub the flattening stone over the sharpening stone in a figure of 8 patterns.
+A coarse grit diamond honing stones can also be used to do the same thing.

 Diamond Hone Sharpening Stones comprise a steel plate sometimes with a plastic or resin base.
 The plate is coated with diamond grit.

 When sharpening your knife, lay the bevel of the blade edge flat on the sharpening stone.